GerardArmstrong/hscimproc/README.md

 # hscimproc

-This module contains a single class called `FrameGenerator` which is used to extract frames from MRAW (Motion RAW) files commonly found on high speed cameras, or from other standard image formats.
+This module contains several classes used to extract frames from MRAW (Motion RAW) files from high speed cameras, or from other standard image formats (TIFFs, PNGs etc).

+- **FrameGenerator**: Base class
+- **RawFrameGenerator**: Generate frames from a .mraw and .cihx file.
+- **StandardFormatFrameGenerator**: For image format files like TIFFs, PNGs, JPGs or any format PIL can open.
+- **FrameGeneratorCollection**: Container class for iterating over multiple FrameGenerator-like objects.
+Returns the image at current index from each set of frames, or `None` if no image.
+- **AlignedFrameGenerator**: Child class of FrameGenerator.
+Looks at .cihx metadata and can align two sets of frames with one another.
+- **AlignedStandardFormatFrameGenerator**: Align sets of frames based on defined FPS and offset.

 ## Dependencies